Sky’s premium TV offering is market-leading for good reason, but it’s not for every budget. Here’s our verdict on the Sky Q set-top box and service.

 This feels like an unnecessary policy to have in 2021, especially given that it already offers a premium service of Ultra HD (or 4K) programming for an extra cost of its own.

 While there are already 8K TVs on the market, it takes TV broadcasters and services much longer to support new screen technology than it does for TV manufacturers to produce them.
-So expect Ultra HD 4K to become the highest-achievable quality for many years to come.
+So expect Ultra HD 4K to become the highest-achievable quality for quite a few years to come.

-Sky Q’s multiroom service works through its Mini Q boxes, eight of which can run from the same satellite dish.
 You’ll be able to set individual parental controls for each box, depending on what limits you’d like to place on different family members’ content.
-They offer full HD content, connect to your Wi-Fi, and will cost £14 per month each to use.
-Which is quite a lot extra to spend.
+They offer full HD content and connect to your Wi-Fi so you can watch on-demand and online content.

 With more online content being viewed on different devices at the same time, your household’s demand for broadband could go up pretty quickly.
 You’ll want to make sure that you have a broadband speed that can handle lots of high-quality streaming all at once.